PrairieLearn/PrairieLearn/docs/installingNative.md

 # Running natively

 This page describes the procedure to install and run PrairieLearn without any use of Docker.
 This means that PrairieLearn is running fully natively on the local OS.
+PrairieLearn supports native execution on macOS and Linux.

 - Install the prerequisites: